Bulimia Nervosa Meaning

 - Enlarged glands in the neck and jaw

-Eating disorders can stem from long standing psychological, social and interpersonal conditions.
-Generally a person experiencing an eating disorder is masking underlying emotions, for example, low self-esteem, anger, depression, anxiety and stress disorders.
-Personal relationships and work issues can also contribute to the condition.
-The person may initially feel they have control over their lives and emotions but over time life can become unmanageable.
+Personal relationships and work issues can also be causes contributing to the condition.
+The person may initially feel they have control over their lives and emotions but over time the pressure of life can become unmanageable.
 A person experiencing Bulimia may become socially isolated in an attempt to avoid social situations, this can also impact on family and personal relationships.